danielharrell/does_music_move/does_music_move.md

-to evident illusoriness of motion in terms of motion being an illusion, being an appearance, and being a reality, in rough correspondence to the distinction made in Plato's Sophist.)
+to evident illusoriness of motion in terms of motion being an illusion, being an appearance, and being a reality, in rough correspondence to the distinction made in Plato's Sophist.
+Also mention music as a kind of liberal art.)

 But there may be less reason to accept this conclusion than to deny it; and to wonder, then,